To purchase Polka Dot crypto you are going to need

 Don’t worry if you haven’t signed up with an exchange or don’t have a wallet yet.
 I will walk you through the whole process.

 Superb!
 Let’s go see how you can get yourself some DOT.

 First things first, if you are buying DOT because I friend told you to, and you have no idea what it is, then it would be best you read up on Polkadot a little.

 What is Polkadot?

 In a nutshell, DOT is a digital asset that powers the Polkadot blockchain, which was founded by Gavin Wood, one of the co-founders of Ethereum.
 One of the main purposes of DOT is to facilitate cross-blockchain transfers of any type of data, including cryptocurrencies, digital assets, and smart contracts.

 The Polkadot blockchain is unique in that it allows for parallel processing of transactions, which means it has the potential to solve scalability problems that have plagued the Ethereum network.
 Some people even refer to Polkadot as an “Ethereum killer” because it has the potential to surpass Ethereum in terms of adoption and use cases.

 To get a better understanding read my more detailed article explaining Polkadot.

-Okay, now that you have a basic understanding of what DOT is, let’s get into the nitty-gritty of how to actually purchase it.
+Okay, now that you have a basic understanding of what DOT is, here is what you need to do to buy it:

 Step 1: Choose a Cryptocurrency Exchange